Yamavu/PicoMite_User_Manual/src/function/PicoMite_User_Manual_f_.md

 ### MATH(PID channel, setpoint!, measurement))

-This function must be called in the PID callback subroutine for the ‘channel’ specified and returns the output of the controller function.
+This function must be called in the PID callback subroutine for the ´channel´ specified and returns the output of the controller function.

-The ‘setpoint’ value is the desired state that the controller is trying to achieve.
+The ´setpoint´ value is the desired state that the controller is trying to achieve.

-The ‘measurement’ is the current value of the real world.
+The ´measurement´ is the current value of the real world.

 https://www.thebackshed.com/forum/ViewTopic.php?FID=16&TID=17263
 For an example of setting up and running a PID controller